jundalisay/superb/content/en/social/supersociology/principles/part-1/chapter-05.md

 ---
 title: "The Law of Social Cycles by Socrates"
+heading: Chapter 5
-heading: "Democracy, Tyranny, Aristocracy, and Oligarchy"
+# heading: "Democracy, Tyranny, Aristocracy, and Oligarchy"
 # date: 2021-07-21
 # Socio-Political changes are caused by changing wave-cycles of society
 date: 2021-01-01
 image: "/graphics/social/cycles.png"
-description: "The four laws of value of Pantrynomics leads to the four classes of Workers, Warriors, Intellectuals, and Merchants"
+description: "The four laws of value of Superphysics leads to the four classes of Workers, Warriors, Thinkers, and Traders"
-author: Juan
-linkb: "/superphysics/fallacies/is-ought-problem"
-linkbtext: "Is-Ought Problem"
-linkf: "/social/supersociology/principles/common-interest"
-linkftext: "The Common Interest"
 author: Juan
 icon: /icons/ss.png
 aliases: